Colorado-State-University-CMB/CM580A3-Intro-to-qCMB-2023/09_commandline/git_conflict_exercise/README.md

 ### Solutions

+#### 1. Stash changes and pull (temporary)
+  - Follow Github Desktop's prompt to `stash changes and continue`
+  - It will pull, but you'll have to deal with the stash later

-#### 1. Make a copy and revert the conflicted file
+#### 2. Make a copy and revert the conflicted file
   - Copy your file, change/add to the filename
-  - Revert conflicted file (downloads changes from repo)
+  - Revert conflicted file (Discard Changes)